tech on the net

 ALTER TABLE supplier

-This will add two columns (supplier_name and city) to the supplier table.
+This SQL ALTER TABLE example will add two columns, supplier_name as a char(50) field and city as a char(45) field to the supplier table.

 To modify a column in an existing table, the SQL ALTER TABLE syntax is: